vortexmakes/RKH/doc/readme.txt

 \n Prev: \ref qref "Quick reference"

-A conditional pseudostate (also called choice pseudostate) is defined with the RKH_CREATE_COND_STATE() macro and declared with the
+A conditional pseudostate (also called juncton pseudostate) is defined with the RKH_CREATE_COND_STATE() macro and declared with the
 #RKH_DCLR_COND_STATE macro.
 Frequently, each state machine and its
 states and pseudostates are encapsulated inside a dedicated source file (.c file), from which the RKH_CREATE_COND_STATE() macro is used.
-We will develop one example of choice pseudostate definition to illustrate the use of this macro.
-We will give our choice pseudostate the name \c C1.
+We will develop one example of conditional pseudostate (aka junction pseudostate) definition to illustrate the use of this macro.
+We will give our junction pseudostate the name \c C1.
 As will demostrates the use of RKH_CREATE_COND_STATE() macro and its arguments is very similar to RKH_CREATE_BASIC_STATE() macro.

-<b>Defining a choice pseudostate</b>
+<b>Defining a conditional pseudostate</b>
 \code
 (1)	//	my.c: state-machine's module